WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 I Was Gonna Read On The Train But I Still Dont Trust Them

-So Many Thoughts, Nond Of Which Carey With Them The Drive For Dictation Im Just Thinking And Existing And Dealing With It Because I Just Donr Feel Like Writing It
+So Many Thoughts, None Of Which Carry With Them The Drive For Dictation Im Just Thinking And Existing And Dealing With It Because I Just Dont Feel Like Writing It

-I Haven't Updated This In A While But Thats Because Im Sectretly <b>Losing My Mind!</b>
+I Haven't Updated This In A While But Thats Because Im Secretly <b>Losing My Mind!</b>

 "Im Going To Go Watch Big Brother"
 "Do You Wanna Hear A [[Skull/Concentrated Brain/Random Facts/People Repellant/Human Centipede/Human Centipede\|Human Centipede]] Fact‽‽‽‽"

 Today- This Week (42 2023) Has Been Stressful
 Its Tuesday
-Ive Spent The Whole Time Feeling Like A Zombie Then Being Dragged Out Of My Cozy Void Also Had So Much I Wanted To Write But Just Never Did
+Ive Spent The Whole Time Feeling Like A Zombie Then Being Dragged Out Of My Cosy Void Also Had So Much I Wanted To Write But Just Never Did

 Riddle Podcast: The Sculptor Turned Farmer Was In The Sh__ Resulting In A Lovely ___